edl78/weed_training/readme.md

 ## Architecture
 - The code depends on having a mongodb instance with all annotation data collected from CVAT, meaning weed_annotations must first be started (unless going for *fast-track to training*, see [obdb_docs](https://github.com/edl78/obdb_docs).
-- Bayesian optimization performed via Sherpa for hyperparameters.
+- Bayesian optimization performed via Optuna for hyperparameters.
 - Can output a number of networks ['resnet18', 'resnet34', 'resnet50', 'resnet101', 'resnet152'] or any combination of pytorch available networks.
 As a default the code is configured to train a resnet18 for the weed detection task.
 - If fast track method is chosen, see [obdb_docs](https://github.com/edl78/obdb_docs), weed_training is stand alone and depends only on the image data and pickle files.